-This is a group of five individual sites along the Salamander Ravine, located between hills providing a natural wind barrier.
-The site is also a...
+Located in the basin of the Chanslor valley.
+This is a group of five individual sites along the Salamander Ravine, located between hills...

 Perfect for the cozy camper!
 A small secluded camp tucked away in the trees running along the Salamander Ravine.
 Space is limited at this site....